Chart Color Schemes

 Doveton is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Doveton has a population where 64.7% speak a language other than English at home, and 60.3% were born overseas.
-Christianity is the predominant religion in Doveton, with 35.6% of its population identifying as Christian.
-Islam is notably overrepresented in Doveton, comprising 30.0%, compared to 0% across Greater Melbourne.
+Doveton has one of the highest levels of cultural diversity in Australia, with 64.7% of its residents speaking a language other than English at home and 60.3% having been born overseas.
+Christianity is the predominant religion in Doveton, accounting for 35.6% of the population.
+However, Islam is significantly overrepresented compared to Greater Melbourne's average, making up 30.0% of Doveton's population.

 Frequently Asked Questions - Diversity